PKU-Alignment/align-anything/README.md

 # News

-- 2024-08-24 🔥 We have realized modal insensitive evaluation on our own `eval-anything500` benchmark, which currently supports `t2t` and `ti2t`.
 - 2024-08-17 🔥 We have supported DPO and PPO for text-image interleaved input & output models!
 - 2024-08-15 🔥 We have supported a new function in the evaluation module: the `models_pk` script, which enables comparing the performance of two models across different benchmarks.
 - 2024-08-06 🔥 We have restructured the evaluation framework to better support multimodal benchmarks.
 Based on this, we have implemented benchmarks for text-to-text and text+image-to-text models, with more benchmarks currently being adapted!
 The supported list is [here](https://github.com/PKU-Alignment/align-anything/tree/main/align_anything/evaluation/benchmarks).